NicolasLagaillardie/mpst_rust_github/README.md

 [![Build Status](https://travis-ci.com/NicolasLagaillardie/mpst_rust_github.svg?token=svBAgWJGqmCpdC4i1kLT&branch=master)](https://travis-ci.com/NicolasLagaillardie/mpst_rust_github)

 This library implements [multiparty session types](http://mrg.doc.ic.ac.uk/publications/a-gentle-introduction-to-multiparty-asynchronous-session-types/) in Rust for three participants.
 It relies on [sesh](https://github.com/wenkokke/sesh).
 An other library is coming soon to extend to any number of participants.

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites